 OSHA uses "general industry" to refer to every industry that does not fall under construction, agriculture, and maritime.
-At Hendershot, Cannon & Hisey, P.C., we work frequently with general industry training requirements (1910 requirements), as well as construction training requirements (1926 requirements).
+At Hendershot, Cowart & Hisey, P.C., we work frequently with general industry training requirements (1910 requirements), as well as construction training requirements (1926 requirements).
 Employers that fall under these banners can turn to us to ensure that they are following all OSHA training guidelines appropriately.

 General Industry Training Requirements

 1910 requirements for "general industry" address everything from the handling of hazardous materials to dealing with confined spaces.
 To address these requirements without too much upfront cost, employers utilize off-the-shelf compliance programs.
 Unfortunately, these programs may not effectively address the needs and circumstances of your business or your industry-resulting in greater cost overall.